osmntahir/SmartTill-Microservices-Java-SpringBoot/readme.md

-# Toyota 32 Bit Project
+# Cash Register

 ## Introduction

-The **Toyota 32 Bit Project** is a backend system designed using a microservice architecture.
+The **Cash Register ** is a backend system designed using a microservice architecture.
 This system handles various services like user management, product listing, sales, and reporting.
 The project integrates **API Gateway** with **Keycloak** to manage authentication, authorization, and routing requests between the services.